S-North/javascript-course/01-setup/tasks.md

 # Setup

+## Create the folder
+1. Create a folder called 01-Setup.
+2. Store all the following files in this lesson in this folder

 ## Create a blank HTML file
 1. In your project folder, create a file called index.html
 2. In VS Code you can use the ! symbol to create the basic html boilerplate.
 Or you can type it out manually if you want practice getting the structure right.